peteroupc/classic-wallpaper/uielements.md

 [^10]: Adventure games developed by Sierra On-Line in the early 1990s are well known to employ essentially one-pixel thick lines and flood fills in their illustrations.
 (A _flood fill_ is a way to fill an area of pixels that is surrounded by pixels of other colors.)
 Windows 95 wizard watermarks are also of this style, essentially, except that the use of black outlines is rarer and less systematic.

+[^11]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
+This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

-[^11]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
+[^12]: Multiple sizes and vector versions of a graphic are useful for several reasons, including: (1) to accommodate different display modes and pixel densities; (2) to render parts of the graphic more crisply, especially if their [smallest feature would measure less than two pixels](http://rastertragedy.com/RTRCh1.htm).
 They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.